cloudant/java-cloudant/MIGRATION.md

     }
 }
 ```
-The code block below uses the POJO in a simple read and write implementation using
+The code block below uses the POJO in a simple update implementation - reading the
-Cloudant Query to read the object and then updating the document in the database.
+document into an object, performing an update and then writing the updated document in
+the database.

 ```java
 //... set up the service client and the database